Višnjica, Serbia: Višnjička Banja

 The neighborhood was the first planned, fully new, luxurious neighborhood in Belgrade after World War II, and by 1982 this became a full blown public affair.
 The apartments were built from the money invested by the state owned companies, and were subsequently housed with the workers from those companies.
 As the apartments in Višnjička Banja were larger than average, the Communist elite at the time protested, claiming that the "apartments are too big for the working class", and that more, but smaller housing units should be built.
 On the other hand, the state plunged into the severe economic crisis since the late 1970s: shortage of fuel resulted in the odd–even rationing, and later in the fuel stamps; electricity was turned off on a daily basis; stamps for flour, sugar, coffee and edible oil were introduced for the entire population; "luxurious" goods (coffee, chocolate, laundry detergents) became unavailable and were replaced with second-rate products.

 Apart from attacking the architects and designers for the large floor areas, which was a common in Belgrade's new buildings at the time, the neighborhood experienced some real issues during the construction, as almost every communal aspect was problematic.
 This included the problems with conduction of the waterworks from the neighboring Mirijevo, finding a solution for the introduction of heating, and connection to the power grid, as the power generator in Mirijevo, which was planned to supply this part of Belgrade, was fully finished only decades later.

 The area is residential, without specific borders with Višnjica itself.
 Southern section of the neighborhood has many brickworks, but as boundaries of the neighborhoods in Belgrade are mostly arbitrary, some place this industrialized section in Rospi Ćuprija.
-Local community had the population of 8,497 in 2002 and 7,544 in 2011.
+Local community had a population of 8,497 in 2002 and 7,544 in 2011.